 When I was the scrum master for the Salesforce Sales Cloud implementation at Red Bull, Tiffany Chen was the dev team.

 So really small teams can work.
 The Scrum Guide says that dev teams should be at least three people otherwise they may not have all the skills needed to do the work.
 But an experienced Dynamics CRM consultant can implement a simple system single-handed.
 I don't recommend a dev team of 1 or 2 people, but it is possible to succeed with teams this small.

 How about bigger teams?
 What's the upper limit?

 Communication becomes exponentially harder with every additional team member you add.

 If you are nervous at the daily standup that you miss your turn because it takes too long for everyone else to quickly check-in then your team is too big.

 If you can't remember what stories the team worked on in the last sprint then your team is too big.

-I've found that about seven or eight team members is usually about the limit.
+I've found that a team with about seven or eight team members is usually about the limit.

 Scrum says that team members don't have titles.
 They might have areas of specialisation but that the team is collectively accountable for achieving its goals.